Home / Drywood Termite Treatment

 How We Determine the Right Treatment

-Our inspectors assess the extent of infestation, the accessibility of infested wood, and the structure's layout before recommending a treatment method.
+Our CA SPCB-licensed (#PR7791) inspectors assess the extent of infestation, the accessibility of infested wood, and the structure's layout before recommending a treatment method.
 A localized infestation in identifiable, accessible wood may be fully addressed with orange oil injection.
 When activity is present in multiple areas, inaccessible structural members, or throughout the attic and wall voids, a whole-structure approach (heat or fumigation) provides more reliable coverage.

 We do not push a single method — our recommendation is based on your specific findings.
 All treatment options come with a 1-year warranty.